SUPPORTING THE GEORGIA OVARIAN CANCER ALLIANCE

 On March 24, 2016, MWS held a Truck Dedication event that revealed the new Ovarian Cancer Awareness truck.
 Steve surprised his wife, Emilia Welchel by letting her think that the company was shooting a commercial.
 During the opening of the ceremony, Steve said a few words:

 “Thank you for all being with us today as we have this celebration.
 Today marks a special day for Marietta Wrecker Service.
 Something that affects all of our lives in one way or another is Cancer.
 The American Cancer Society estimates that in 2016 more than 22,000 new cases of Ovarian Cancer will be diagnosed and over 14,000 women will die in the US.
-Mortality rates for Ovarian Cancer have declined only slightly in the 40 years since the “War on Cancer” was declared.
+Mortality rates for this disease have declined only slightly in the 40 years since the “War on Cancer” was declared.
 Other cancers have shown a much greater reduction in mortality due to the availability of early detection test and improved treatments.

 MWS is taking a stance in the fight against Ovarian Cancer.
 Our hope is that we can raise awareness and make a difference.
-Ovarian Cancer took the life of someone we love and because of that, we wanted to honor her memory in a very special way.
+This disease took the life of someone we love and because of that, we wanted to honor her memory in a very special way.
 On December 29, 2001, my wife lost her mother to Ovarian Cancer.
 Today we dedicate truck 149 in honor of Ana Virginia Castro Jenkins.”

 The driver of our Ovarian Cancer Awareness truck wears a TEAL uniform every day and gives out information as well as awareness bracelets in an effort to spread awareness and educate people on this silent killer.
 Every Tuesday is celebrated company wide as TEAL TUESDAY.
 Everyone on our team has a TEAL TUESDAY t shirt that says “I wear TEAL for the warriors, survivors and the departed.”
 Our Facebook page dedicates every Tuesday to Ovarian Cancer Awareness to help educate and spread awareness.